openframeworks/ofBook/chapters/animation/chapter.md

 ofEndShape();
 ```

-If you alter the i/10.0, you can adjust the scale of the noise, either zooming in (ie, i/100.0), so you see more details, or zooming out (ie, i/5.0) so you see more variation.
+If you alter the i/10.0, you can adjust the scale of the noise, either zooming in (i.e., i/100.0), so you see more details, or zooming out (i.e., i/5.0) so you see more variation.

 ![noise with i divided by 100](images/noise_i_d_100.png)